SxryxnshS5/FeedForward/README.md

         4. You need to fill out the whole form, including the modified and unmodified details.
         5. Click the 'Submit' button.

-   Your account details will be updated, and you will be redirected to your account page.
+   Your account details will be updated, and you will be redirected the **Account** page.

 5. **Log Out**